Before your attorney can advise you on debt relief options, they need to know about your financial situation.

 - What do you want to accomplish by filing for bankruptcy?

-As your lawyer asks questions, you might feel embarrassed about facing bankruptcy.
+As your bankruptcy attorney asks questions, you might feel embarrassed about facing bankruptcy.
 Understand that our bankruptcy lawyers are professionals dedicated to helping people get their lives back on track.
+Your attorney should treat you with compassion during each step of your debt relief journey.

-Bankruptcy Consultation Questions to Ask
+Bankruptcy Consultation Questions To Ask

-While your attorney will provide plenty of information at your consultation, you’ll likely still have specific questions you want to ask.
+While your Maui bankruptcy attorney will provide plenty of information at your consultation, you’ll likely still have specific questions you want to ask.
 We recommend arriving with a list of questions so you don’t forget anything.

 Here are some questions you should consider asking during your consultation: